eclipse-sirius/sirius-specs/specs/proposal/571115-provideWidgetToEditAValueInEditionTable/571115-provideWidgetToEditAValueInEditionTable.md

 ![Cell Editor tool menu](VariablesInLabelEditTool.png)

 These variables will be accessible directly in the `CellEditorFactory`.
-The specifier has the responsibility to return a `CellEditor` compliant with the expected value of the cell.
+The specifier has the responsibility to return a `org.eclipse.jface.viewers.CellEditor` compliant with the expected value of the cell.
 The "Cell Editor" tool will have only one property.
 The qualified class name of the `CellEditorFactory`.
-This class is a class of the Viewpoint Specification Project, like for [Java Extension](https://www.eclipse.org/sirius/doc/specifier/general/Writing_Queries.html#service_methods) declared the "Viewpoint".
+This class is a class of the Viewpoint Specification Project, or its dependencies, like for [Java Extension](https://www.eclipse.org/sirius/doc/specifier/general/Writing_Queries.html#service_methods) declared in the "Viewpoint".

 ![Service VSM Registration](serviceVsmRegistration.png)

 The `CellEditorFactory` should implements the interface `org.eclipse.sirius.table.ui.tools.api.editor.ITableCellEditorFactory`:

 ![CellEditorFactory interface](CellEditorFactory_interface.png)

-Currently, the `CellEditor` provided by Sirius is created in `org.eclipse.sirius.table.ui.tools.internal.editor.provider.DFeatureColumnEditingSupport.getBestCellEditor(EObject, boolean)`.
+Currently, the `org.eclipse.jface.viewers.CellEditor` provided by Sirius is created in `org.eclipse.sirius.table.ui.tools.internal.editor.provider.DFeatureColumnEditingSupport.getBestCellEditor(EObject, boolean)`.
 It could be used as sample for specifier to provide their own `org.eclipse.jface.viewers.CellEditor`.

+The result returned by the `org.eclipse.jface.viewers.CellEditor` (method `getValue()`) is then set into the `cellEditorResult` variable of the "Cell Editor" tool.
+This variable can be used in the operations of the tool to set the expected feature.

 ## RCP/Web Flavors Compatibility and Interoperability